Skip to content

 FTC Safeguards Rule

 Tax preparers, financial advisors, and other non-bank financial institutions covered by the FTC Safeguards Rule must implement access controls as part of their written information security programs.
-Network segmentation is listed explicitly as a qualifying technical safeguard under the updated 2026 requirements.
+Network segmentation qualifies as a technical safeguard under the rule.
+Tax professionals who maintain a compliant Written Information Security Plan (WISP) should document their segmentation controls explicitly, including how client data systems are isolated from general office networks and internet-facing services.
+The full requirements are covered in our breakdown of FTC Safeguards Rule obligations for tax preparers.

 Common Segmentation Mistakes That Undermine Security

-Exception creep: Over time, business requests for "just this one connection" accumulate into broad holes that defeat the segmentation purpose.
-Each exception should require security review and documented business justification with regular renewal requirements.
+Exception creep is one of the most frequent failure modes.
+Over time, business requests for "just this one connection" accumulate into broad holes that defeat the purpose of segmentation.
+Each exception should require a formal security review and documented business justification with a renewal date.
+Without that discipline, segmentation degrades silently over months and years, and nobody notices until there is an incident.

-Leaving IoT and OT devices on the main network: Smart building systems, IP cameras, printers, and operational technology devices are frequent initial access vectors.
-These devices rarely support enterprise security controls and should live in dedicated isolated segments.
+Leaving IoT and operational technology devices on the main network creates obvious exposure.
+Smart building systems, IP cameras, printers, and industrial control systems are frequent initial access vectors because they rarely support enterprise security controls and often run unpatched firmware.
+These devices belong in dedicated isolated segments with no direct path to your primary data environment.

 Network Segmentation Implementation Checklist